Lisa Krasner: Education

-In 2019, Krasner voted in favor of Senate Bill 551, which allocated additional funding to public school districts but excluded charter schools overseen by the State Public Charter School Authority.
+In 2019, Krasner voted in favor of Senate Bill 551, which allocated additional funding to public school districts.
 Throughout her legislative career, Krasner has consistently supported school choice policies, including the expansion of Opportunity Scholarships and charter schools, while opposing measures aimed at expanding public oversight of state-funded private education programs.

 During the 2025 legislative session, Krasner voted against several high-profile education bills introduced by the Democratic majority.
 She opposed Assembly Bill 416 and Assembly Bill 445, which aimed to expand legal protections for librarians and limit the removal of challenged books from school and public libraries.
 The bills were introduced in response to an increase in book challenges, particularly those targeting materials related to race, gender identity, and sexual orientation.
 She also voted against Assembly Bill 205, which would have transitioned sex education to an opt-out model, thereby making instruction available to all students unless parents declined participation.
 In addition, she opposed Assembly Bill 441, which proposed new oversight and reporting standards for the Opportunity Scholarship program serving low-income students.

-Controversies

-In 2022, Krasner was listed by the Institute for Research and Education on Human Rights as a member of multiple far-right Facebook groups, including pages affiliated with the U.S. Patriots movement, which is associated with nationalist and paramilitary rhetoric.
-The findings were part of a broader report examining the social media affiliations of elected officials nationwide.